Graduate Degrees in Computer Science and Engineering:

 A student entering the Ph.D. with a relevant Master’s degree must earn at least 18 credits, including at least 6 technical credit hours, 6 cognate credit hours, and 6 elective credit hours.

 Course grades must be “B-” or better in order to be counted towards any requirements.
 A grade point average of “B” or higher is required overall.
 In addition, students must complete the following milestones: qualification exam, thesis proposal, dissertation, and dissertation defense.
-There is an annual progress report which students must achieve satisfactory progress as determined by the research advisor in order to continue in the program.
+There is an annual progress report in which students must achieve satisfactory progress as determined by the research advisor in order to continue in the program.

 Please refer to the ECE Graduate Program manual for details.